Saturday, October 19, 2013

 It's Writing Time: How I Encourage My Children To Write

-It was a bigger challenge to convince my eldest son, JC to write.
-I didn't had any problem with him writing on the walls compared with his other two younger siblings.
-Naturally, he's not interested to grab crayons, pencil, pen or any markers.
-He is not the typical child who would ask for pen and paper and make scribbles.
-Now he can read books because he knows and recognizes every letter's shape and sound.
+It was a more significant challenge to convince my eldest son, JC to write.
+I didn't have any problem with him writing on the walls compared with his other two younger siblings.
+Naturally, he's not interested in grabbing crayons, pencils, pens, or any markers.
+He is not the typical child asking for pen and paper and making scribbles.
+Now, he can read books because he knows and recognizes every letter's shape and sound.
 I am glad he learned to read on his own.
 You might wonder how he learned reading without me teaching him.
-It was through Starfall.com he learned how to read.
+It was through Starfall.com he knew how to read.
 I let my children use gadgets and surf online (yes they really can!) even at their youngest age.
-He is good also in adding and subtracting numbers.
-But yet as a kindergarten student he should also learn how to write the letters properly.
-So here's what I did to encourage him write.
+He is also good at adding and subtracting numbers.
+But yet, as a kindergarten student, he should also learn how to write the letters properly.
+So here's what I did to encourage him to write.

-To prepare our writing sessions I decided to put blue and red lines on our white board to make it look like a giant writing notebook; and at the same time I bought white board markers of different colors.
-The children were amazed at the new look of our white board and were all excited to pick the marker of their favorite color.
-If you decide to do this same activity using white board markers , better to have the child wear his working clothes on.
-White board marker ink stains on clothes and cannot be removed even if bleached.
-I had this problem with my two younger children who ended up making their skin and clothes as their drawing sheet.
+To prepare for our writing sessions, I decided to put blue and red lines on our whiteboard to make it look like a giant writing notebook.
+At the same time, I bought whiteboard markers in different colors.
+The children were amazed by the new look of our whiteboard and were excited to pick their favorite colored markers.
+If you decide to do this same activity using whiteboard markers , the child should wear their working clothes.
+Whiteboard marker ink stains on clothes and cannot be removed even with bleach.
+I experienced this problem with my two younger children, who used their skin and clothes as their drawing sheets.

-I have looked for books too for additional writing activity.
-These are my finds:
+I have also searched for books for additional writing activities.
+Here are my finds:

 Book Name: Before I Print (Glossy Thick Paper)